 Learning you have ALS is shocking, life-changing news.
-Give yourself time to absorb and process your diagnosis.
-You do not need to read everything about ALS right away.
-And you do not need to tell others until you feel ready.
+It is important to give yourself time to absorb and process your diagnosis.
+You do not need to read everything about ALS right away, and you can wait to tell others until you feel ready.
 There is no way to know how your ALS will progress.
-Take things one day—and one step—at a time.
+We suggest taking things one day—and one step—at a time.

 Finding Support

 You do not have to do everything yourself, or figure everything out on your own.
-ALS professionals and organizations are there to guide and support you.
-It’s okay if you’re not ready for outside support right after your diagnosis.
-Just know that there are resources available when you need them.
-Your local community can also assist with care and daily logistics.
+ALS professionals and organizations can help guide and support you.
+If you’re not ready for outside support right now, just know that there are resources available when you need them.

 |